 3. Be open to tough conversations.
 We’ve learned to give and receive challenging feedback to make the partnership better.
 As in any big project, there have been flashpoints, sensitivities and disagreements.
 Issues of power – related to the sizes, remits and financial resources of the different partners – have come up.
 We’ve learned that conversations about money are a particular trigger for these issues, and that early, in-person dialogue about budgets is essential to the health of our partnership.

 4. Joy and Gratitude are essential.
 Being generous, sharing gratitude and having fun have been essential to sustaining a vibrant partnership.
-We’ve all tried to be intentional about recognizing and appreciating each other’s talents, successes and contributions, and tried to create moments for inspiration and fun – like the 5 minutes at the beginning of our monthly Steering Group calls set-aside specifically for sharing personal news and inspiration.
+We’ve all tried to be intentional about recognizing and appreciating each other’s talents, successes and contributions, and tried to create moments for inspiration and fun – like the five minutes at the beginning of our monthly Steering Group calls set-aside specifically for sharing personal news and inspiration.

 5. Clarity in politics and shared values can be your compass.
 We are in many ways similar but also very different organizations and people.
 It is no secret that our organizational styles – in particular, in how we make decisions – are very different.
 We had not worked together extensively – or in some cases at all – before.
 What made a difference is that we took the time to agree on the key principles of the partnership and create spaces for healthy debate.
 We all have deep respect for each other and appreciate how lucky we are to be able to work and learn together.
 When we iterate and redesign, it is motivated by our shared politics and values.